Clinics & Projects

 • VLP staff attend court on Zoom and provide our contact information to potential clients.

-• If the litigant is eligible, they become a client and we find a volunteer to represent them.
-Every Wednesday, the Pro Bono Manager sends out emails to VLP’s consumer panel with a list of available cases.
+• If the litigant is eligible, they become a client and we present their case to our panel of volunteers forpossible representation.

 REQUIRED TRAINING